 Appealing Your Ticket

 If you receive a ticket you have five (5) class days to appeal the ticket.
 If the ticket is not waived or appealed, the fine will be billed to your student or employee account.
-All appeals for a violation must be submitted via email to the Office of Campus Safety & Security at email@example.com within five (5) class days.
+If you wish to appeal the parking ticket you may schedule a day and time to meet with the Director of Campus Safety & Security by emailing him at firstname.lastname@example.org.

 The responsibility of finding a designated parking space rests with the vehicle owner/operator.
 Lack of space is not considered a valid excuse for violating parking regulations.
 Other unacceptable reasons for appealing a ticket include but are not limited to: